sdonohoo/forecasting/docs/tsperf_rules.md

 4. Software framework and package version report
 The submitter needs to submit a report summarizing all the software framework and package versions used for producing the reported result.
 This is to prevent the newer version of a software framework or package significantly changing the implementation result.

+### Non-determinism restrictions
+This section is aligned with MLPerf.
+Some more detailed instructions are added.
+The following forms of non-determinism are acceptable in MLPerf.
+- Floating point operation order.
+For example, certain functions in cuDNN do not guarantee reproducibility across runs.
+- Random initialization of the weights and/or biases.
+- Random traversal of the inputs.

+In order to avoid any other sources of non-determinisms, we recommend setting random seeds whenever a package/framework provides a function for setting random seed, e.g. numpy.random.seed(), random.seed(), tf.set_random_seed().

 #### Reporting benchmark results
 This section is aligned with [MLPerf](https://mlperf.org/).
 The submitter needs to run the benchmark implementation five times using the integer random number generator seeds 1 through 5 and report all five benchmark results (quality of the model,